The majority of AWC staff work in the field, delivering practical, on-ground land management activities protecting wildlife and habitats.

-AWC is honoured to have HRH The Prince of Wales as our Patron, bringing global attention to the plight of Australia’s threatened wildlife.
-His lifelong record of supporting conservation will play a vital role in raising awareness of the need for decisive, practical action to protect Australia’s threatened wildlife.
+AWC was honoured to have had the former Prince of Wales, HRH The King of the United Kingdom and Commonwealth realms, bringing global attention to the plight of Australia’s threatened wildlife.
+His lifelong record of supporting conservation played a vital role in raising awareness of the need for decisive, practical action to protect Australia’s threatened wildlife.

-As Patron, Prince Charles highlights and promotes the globally significant efforts of AWC to halt and reverse the tide of extinctions in Australia.
+As Patron, King Charles III highlighted and promoted the globally significant efforts of AWC to halt and reverse the tide of extinctions in Australia.
 His Royal Highness is committed to conservation and has a long history of involvement and interest in environmental, sustainability and conservation causes.
-This includes through his own Charitable Foundation and a range of organisations of which he is Patron, including a number in Australia, where the Prince has established The Prince’s Charities Australia: www.princescharitiesaustralia.org.au
+This includes through his own Charitable Foundation and a range of organisations of which he is Patron, including a number in Australia, where he established The Prince’s Charities Australia.

 Science underpins all of AWC’s conservation work.
 One of our key strategies is to implement practical land management, feral animal control and fire management informed by the best available science.
-Guiding this work is AWC’s Science Advisory Network, currently made up of scientific experts Thomas Lovejoy, Chris Johnson, David Lindenmayer, John Woinarski, Stephen Garnett, Hugh Possingham, Alan Andersen and Andrew Cockburn.
+Guiding this work is AWC’s Science Advisory Network, currently made up of scientific experts Carolyn Hogg, Lesley Hughes, Chris Johnson, David Lindenmayer, Brett Murphy, Anne Peters, Katherine Tuft and John Woinarski.